Ready for YOUR Adventure in Paradise?

 Kamuela Travel will take you there…

-Call us today for affordable travel bookings to and from the Hawaiian islands and around the world.
+Call Kamuela Travel today for Affordable Travel Bookings to and from the Hawaiian islands and around the world.

-Find discount Hotels, Rental Cars and Flights to and from Hawaii.
-We have available travel packages for all major Hawaii Hotels and resorts: Hilton, Marriott, Sheraton, Hyatt Regency, Embassy Suites, Ritz Carlton, Ohana Hotels and Outrigger Hotels, to name a few.
+We have frequent insider tips for Pleasure Trip Packages for all major Hawaii Hotels and resorts: Hilton, Marriott, Sheraton, Hyatt Regency, Embassy Suites, Ritz Carlton, Ohana Hotels and Outrigger Hotels, to name a few.

-Our Hawaii Vacation Rentals range from Cottages & Bed and Breakfasts to Honeymoon and Wedding retreats on All Islands!
+Our Hawaii Vacation Rentals range from Cottages & Bed and Breakfasts to Full House Rentals and Honeymoon and Wedding Retreats on All Islands!
+Ask about our fully incorporated 2 acre retreat — reunion — luau and wedding space at Our Own Black Sands Beach Property!

 HAWAII – THE BIG ISLAND